 Durability is usually fairly easy to identify based on the construction and other users feedback.
 It doesn’t take long for good products to get a great reputation and for bad products to receive the other end of the spectrum.

-Make sure you investigate the material used, especially when it comes to buying aluminium canopies, as there is a difference between some of the cheaper units on the market and a top quality version in terms of aluminium grades and fabrication practices.
+Make sure you investigate the material used, especially when it comes to buying an alloy canopy, as there is a difference between some of the cheaper units on the market and a top quality version in terms of aluminium grades and fabrication practices.

 If you are getting glass in your canopy, have a good think about its durability.
 In particular, the well body canopies have a very common habit of glass exploding.
 Sometimes this is for no reason at all; a warm or cold day, sitting there and not even being driven, and bang!
 Other times, usually when opening or closing the glass twists a tiny bit and it shatters.
 This is often related to the gas struts getting little burrs or rust on the actual piston, and causing one side to open or close faster than the other